CompDesigner/CV-Projects/Eye Controlled Drone/README.md

 ## How It Works
 The program:
 1. Captures webcam frames using OpenCV
-2. Uses MediaPipe Face Mesh to detecct facial landmarks
+2. Uses MediaPipe Face Mesh to detect facial landmarks
 3. Tracks iris positions
 4. Calculates:
     - Horizontal eye ratio